pocomane/brewed-in-the-apocalypse/bita.md

 ```

 Another kind of moves are the ones that in the result text mostly performs
-mechanical action like modifing harms, giving fortune point, etc. You can create
+mechanical action like modifing harms, assigning tags, etc. You can create
 such moves if you want to easly push the protagonists in acting according to the
 trigger.
 But do not exaggerate with these ones since they will not evolve the
 fiction very much, unless you found a good trigger that can feed the story by